Lillard leads short-handed Blazers past Wizards, 132-121

 Carmelo Anthony had 21 points off the bench and Robert Covington added 19 for the Blazers, who have been without starters CJ McCollum (foot), Jusuf Nurkic (wrist) and Derrick Jones Jr. (foot) for at least three games each.

-Interim starter Nassir Little was also out Tuesday with a sprained left knee.
+Interim starter Nassir Little was also out Tuesday with a sprained left knee, and even Lillard indicated afterward he was dealing with an abdominal ailment.

+“We’ve been having guys dropping left and right, dealing with a lot,” Lillard said.
+“And I’ve been dealing with some nagging things myself, where coming into tonight, I felt like I could barely move out there to start the game.
+And I was even thinking, ‘Should I have sat last night?
+Or sat tonight?’

+“I was pushing and fighting that the whole game, because I knew how important this one was for our season.”

 Russell Westbrook had a triple-double with 17 points, 12 rebounds and 10 assists for Washington, the only NBA team without five victories this season.